Tutorials¶

 )

-Add the above snippet to a new file tests/test_cli.py
+Add the above snippet to a new file tests/test_cli.py, and add

 the following test function along with a global variable: